 City of Satellite Beach

 Many Florida Tech students have worked here as interns on stormwater issues, sustainable buildings, solar energy, and Sustainability Board actions with city staff.
-Students have also directly participated in the creation and implementation of the first barrier island city sustainability plan in the region.
+Students also directly participated in the creation and implementation of the first barrier island city sustainability plan in the region.

 Energy Florida is an industry-led nonprofit organization that helps to bring energy-related products and services to the state of Florida, with a focus on renewable energy.
 EF seeks to diversify and finance innovative energy projects.